 Besides, as the food’s name states, Mie Ayam (meaning “chicken noodles”) also includes diced flavored chicken together with some other toppings.
 Some of those are Bakso (meatballs), Pangsit (Indonesian wonton), and different fresh herbs.
 They all contribute to a delicious combo.

-2. Mie Goreng / Mee Goreng (Indonesian Fried Noodles)
+2. Mie Goreng or Mee Goreng

 Talking about Indonesia but ignoring the specialty of Mie Goreng is indeed a mistake.
 While this Indonesian fried noodle dish is derived from another Chinese dish called Chow Mein, it is utterly yummy in another way.